 Christian scholars have generally assumed that the members of the congregations to which Paul wrote were mostly Gentile and that little of the apostolic letters concerned Jews.
 However, I believe the linguistic evidence of the Besekh supports the thesis that the communities of believers in the apostolic era had a strong Jewish constituency.

 By the first century A.D. there were numerous Jewish settlements in Asia Minor, Egypt, Greece, Italy and the islands of the Aegean, that had resulted from emigration (sometimes voluntary and sometimes forced) from Babylon (Tarn & Griffith 219).
 Josephus reported that "the ten tribes are beyond Euphrates till now, and are an immense multitude, and not to be estimated by numbers" (Ant.
 XI, 5:2).
 All of these settlements became the starting point for the apostles to proclaim the fulfillment of prophetic promises, since the Good News was for the Judean Jew first (Acts 1:8; Rom 1:16).

 Luke's narrative of Acts and Paul's letters use a variety of terms to describe those who received and responded to the Good News of salvation and then formed the membership of congregations in the apostolic era (e.g., 2Cor 12:11; Gal 3:28; Col 3:11).
 These terms reflect genuine diversity: Jews, Gentiles, circumcised, uncircumcised, men, women, slaves, and free persons.
-When the historical paradigm of Christianity is discarded we can recognize that the apostles in their writings describe five major categories of Jews: Traditional Jews, Hellenized Jews, Hellenistic Jews, Samaritan Jews and Ascetic Jews.
+The apostles in their writings describe five major categories of Jews: Traditional Jews, Hellenized Jews, Hellenistic Jews, Samaritan Jews and Ascetic Jews.
 In addition, there were Gentile proselytes, God-fearing Gentiles and formerly pagan Gentiles.

 For each one a description is provided of the congregation, key verses that especially reflect Paul's Jewish viewpoint, a list of verses that express a Jewish perspective and summary of personal elements in the letter.
 The list of Jewish characteristics is not intended to be exhaustive.